The Coco Projects

 Here are some of the projects that I have going on the Coco.
 Some of them have been ongoing since the 1980's and may never be finished.
 Others I hope to wind up before the year is over.
 I started on the Coco programming BASIC like most people.
 As I delved further into computers, I learned about machine language programming and how much faster it was.
 I started assembly by hand in the beginning, entering hex values with a poking program I wrote.
 Then using the info I got from W. Barden's M/L book and from Rainbow magazine, I wrote a simple, but usefull assembler in basic using the syntax learned from the book.
 It actually worked... somewhat...
 I wish I could find the cassette with that file on it, it served me well.
 I finally found a copy of the Edtasm+ program pack on sale at the Shack.
 It was $5 on the manager's special table.
 Programming was never the same.
 From there, I eventually went to Asm on OS-9 level 1 ver 2, then to OS-9 Level 2.
-When I finally left the Coco for a bit, about 6 or 7 years, I spent my time on the PC messing with Visual Basic 6.0 and a Little Visual C++ (not much).
+When I finally left the Coco for a bit, about 6 or 7 years, I spent my time on the PC messing with MS Visual Basic 6.0 and a little MS Visual C++ (very little).
 The knowledge I had gained from my experience with the Coco was invaluable.
-I found Visual Basic 6 to be VERY similar to Basic09 on the Coco.
+I found MS Visual Basic 6 to be VERY similar to Basic09 on the Coco.
 There was not very much of a leaning curve in the move...
-At the first of this year, I was given a "new" Coco system.
+At the first of this year (2011), I was given a "new" Coco system.
 I had forgotten how much FUN it is to program the Coco.
 My latest BIG project is to learn "C".
 I always put it off before, but now there's no excuses.
 The work I've done so far has shown me I should have made this move 25 years ago... things may have been different.
 I may have finished some of my "BIG" projects.
 The combination of the ease of "C" and the speed of M/L is making me want to start the 80s all over again and get it right this time!!

 Note: All of My Coco programming projects are written, edited, and compiled or assembled on a real Coco or using a Coco emulator.
 I do not use any cross-assmblers or cross-compilers.
 For OS-9 Level 2, I normally use VCC with the Becker Port for use with DriveWire 4 so I can move projects back and forth between my Cocos and VCC with ease.
 The only reason I use VCC is that I can overclock the CPU to 75mhz and compiling only takes seconds.
 Also, on VCC screen scrolling in the editors is much quicker and makes for a good workflow.
 In OS-9 Level 1, I sometimes use XRoar with Becker port support for DW4, in Coco 2 mode.
 For now, most of my projects are in NitrOS-9 Level 2 & Level 1.
 In Level 2, I use Ed 3.1 for my text editor and my MJK C Compiler system which is just an updated OS-9 C compiler using c.comp and a few special utilities.
-See the "MJK C Compiler" page list in the left sidebar for more info on this C compiler system.
+See the "MJK C Compiler" page listed in the left sidebar for more info on this C compiler system.
 For assembly files, I use RMA/RLink or Asm.
 Both standard OS-9 assemblers.
 In NitrOS-9 Level 1, I use an updated Microware C compiler system and Asm.
 I use TSEdit for editing my source files.
 I believe in programming ON the Coco, not just FOR the Coco :-)

 Here are some of my current projects.
 Some I will be making some blogs on, as well as screenshots in the future.